What moves your heart and feeds your soul?

 Our theme for this month: “Living with joy”

-Our thought for today: “Work it out”
+Our thought for today: “The joy of trusting Jesus”

 God bless,